Jan-Carlo Simić: Anderlecht

 On 23 July 2024, Simić joined Belgian Pro League side Anderlecht on a permanent deal, for a fee reported to be in the region of €3 million, with a 20% sell-on clause in favour of AC Milan; he signed a five-year contract with the Belgian club.

 Al-Ittihad

 On 10 September 2025, he joined Saudi Pro League club Al-Ittihad for €21 million on a four-year deal.

 International career

-Eligible to play for Germany, Simić chose to represent Serbia at international level, being part of the squad that played in the 2022 UEFA European Under-17 Championship.
+Eligible to play for Germany and Bosnia and Herzegovina, Simić chose to represent Serbia at international level, being part of the squad that played in the 2022 UEFA European Under-17 Championship.

 Simić was called up to the senior Serbia national team for the first time for the Nations League games against Spain and Denmark in September 2024.
 He debuted on 5 September 2024 against Spain at the Rajko Mitić Stadium.
 He substituted Strahinja Eraković at the half-time of a scoreless draw.